crazycode/play-useragentcheck/readme.md

 ## Sample application

-two sample demos are part of the distribution
+Two sample demos are part of the distribution.

+Process as follows in order to run them.

+1. cd to **useragentcheck**
+2. run `play dependencies .`
+3. run `play build-module .`
+4. cd to **samples-and-tests**
+5. run `play depenencies demo-blocking` and `play depenencies demo-banner`
+6. finally run the demo of your choice with `play run demo-xxx` and open a blowser on `http://localhost:9000`

 ## Credits